IngTIKNA/Unity_OpenDrive_SimEnv/README.md

 ______________________________________________________________________________________________________________________________________________________
 # Road Geometry

-To represent geographic data, it is required to handle several tasks, such as mapping, visualization, etc. Therefore, the suitable type of data and object representation must be provided by the geodata models.
-The road layout in OpenDRIVE, as previously mentioned, consists of analytical formulation of the road segments’ geometry based on the chord line and in the track coordinate system.
-To visualize road layout in the simulators, its geometry has to be created relative the center of 3D world.
+Geospatial data needs to be represented in various ways, including mapping and visualization.
+Therefore, a suitable type of data and object representation must be provided by the geodata models.
+In OpenDRIVE, the geometry of road segments is derived analytically from the chord line and the track coordinate system.
+In simulators, road layouts must be visualized relative to the center of the 3D world.

 ![image](https://user-images.githubusercontent.com/29532729/113411887-399fbc00-93b7-11eb-9503-1111135585d8.png)

-In OpenDRIVE standard, each road segment’s layout is described by some geometric records based on the its type, like line, arc, and spiral.
-Each of those records contains:
+OpenDRIVE describes the layout of each road segment using geometric records based on its types, such as lines, arcs, and spirals.

+The following information is contained in each record:

 • An s offset,